Shoukhin1803078/instrat360-mcp-task/README.md

 ### Mock Mode (No API Key Required)

 1. Select **"Mock Mode"** (default)
-2. Type your question in the chat input
+2. Type question in the chat input
 3. The bot uses rule-based logic to detect intent and call MCP tools
 4. Responses are formatted naturally

 **Example Questions:**
 - "Tell me about INSTRAT360"
 - "Who are the employees?"
-- "What is Sarah Chen's role?"
 - "Show me the projects"
 - "Find an AI expert"